DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_discovery-peer-review.md

 When you start your discovery, you should plan to [book your peer review](/book) so that it happens near the end of discovery.

-However, you should request this at least 5 weeks in advance so the service assessment team has time to arrange a panel.
+However, you should request this at least 5 weeks in advance so the service assessment plus team has time to arrange a panel.

 ## Outcome of a discovery peer review